-This sleepy beach town is within a one-hour driving distance from San Francisco or San Jose.
+This sleepy beach town is within a one-hour drive from San Francisco or San Jose.

-You can certainly make Santa Cruz a stop on your Bay area itinerary, but I think it deserves to be its own destination.
+You can certainly make Santa Cruz a stop on your Bay Area itinerary, but I think it deserves to be its destination.
 There is so much to do and see – you can easily spend a week without getting bored.

 Santa Cruz can also be a stop on the epic California Highway 1 road trip.
-During that trip, you can experience Ventura, Santa Barbara, Pismo beach with its adjoining 4wheeling state park at Oceano, Hearst Castle, Big Sur, Monterey and Santa Cruz.
+During that trip, you can experience Ventura, Santa Barbara, and Pismo beach with its adjoining 4wheeling state park at Oceano, Hearst Castle, Big Sur, Monterey, and Santa Cruz.

 Fun facts: Santa Cruz is known as the real surf city, even though Huntington Beach tried to patent the name.
 Many songs mention Santa Cruz like the Beach Boys’ "Surfin' U.S.A”.
 The first surfers ever recorded in the USA were three Hawaiian princes exhibiting their skills in July of 1885 to a crowd of swimmers and onlookers – at the mouth of the San Lorenzo River.